A Brief History of My Employment [Updated] - 1978 to 2012

 I choose to work through a London based company and became self employed to maximise my potential.
 This enabled me to respond better to a modernising market.

 Most of my work at this time was carried out for a respected London based group of companies, as a Senior Contracts Consultant.
-They had provided continual work for me since March 1999.
+They provided continual work for me from March 1999.

 My duties had been varied and I encouraged my client to offer me a wide range of assignments.
 The projects were within the contractual and commercial sector often with high profile clients, usually within a team.

 I had been engaged in prestigious multi-million pound contracts, dealing with issues such as valuing multi-million pound variation accounts, researching contractual documentation, asset surveying, setting company bonus schemes and working with legal departments on claims and adjudication cases.

-As an illustration of this, at the beginning of 2003 I was appointed as a specialist planner, working with Primavera [P3], for an eminent E and M company within the rail industry, proving me with over a year’s specific experience working with specialist planning software both on new programming and time slice analysis as part of sub-contract claims.
+As an illustration of this, at the beginning of 2003 I was appointed as a specialist planner, working with Primavera [P3] software, for an eminent E&M company within the rail industry, providing me with over a year’s specific experience working with specialist planning software both on new programming and time slice analysis as part of sub-contract claims.